friuns2/BlackFriday-GPTs-Prompts/gpts/html-and-css-scss-for-destination-html.md

 Display only the destination SCSS, without any explanation or suggestions - not one word of explanation.
 ```

+## Welcome Message
+Sorry, I cannot provide the solution to this task as there is no code provided for me to replicate or optimize.
+Please provide the necessary code so that I can assist you better.

 ## Conversation

 **ASSISTANT**: Sorry, I cannot provide the solution to this task as there is no code provided for me to replicate or optimize.
 Please provide the necessary code so that I can assist you better.